onewhim/onewhim/README.md

 We are a hypermodern tech company focusing on real issues in life.

-We build modern solutions with a global presence!

 We are rethinking challenges in life and creating products that are awesome by default:

-- 🦋 beautiful UI
+- 🦋 Appealing UI
-- 📱 mobile friendly
+- 📱 Mobile Friendly
-- 🔥 modern tech
+- 🔥 Top-Quality Tech Stack
-- 🔒 private and secure
-- 🌎 support in tons of countries
+- 🌍 Invincible Transparency
-- 🥳 huge community support
+- 🥳 Support From Everywhere

 Landing page (<https://onewhim.com/>) Work in progress, star now to get notified when it's ready!